bzimmer/gravl/docs/manual.md

 **Example:**

-Run the analysis on the Strava activities
+Run the analysis on the Strava activities.
+Learn more about analyzers [here](analyzer.md).

 ```sh
 $ gravl pass -a totals -f ".StartDate.Year() == 2021"